anna-christina-mikr/anna-christina-mikr.github.io/_posts/projects/2023-04-23-MeteorDetection.md

 ### Overview
-This project explores how meteors can be detected using **forward scatter radar** — a method that captures radio reflections from ionized trails left by meteors entering Earth’s atmosphere.
+This project explores how meteors can be detected using **forward scatter radar**, a method that captures radio reflections from ionized trails left by meteors entering Earth’s atmosphere.
 The system was built using a **Yagi antenna** and an **SDR (Software Defined Radio)** receiver tuned to the GRAVES transmitter frequency at 143.05 MHz.

 ### Motivation
 After radar’s use in World War II, researchers discovered that meteors produced “false echoes” on radar screens.
 These reflections inspired a new way of observing meteor activity, by detecting their ionized trails through radio signals rather than optical telescopes.
 The project aimed to recreate this phenomenon with affordable, open-source tools.